Tutorials Prompt Engineering Tutorial

 Tokens & Context Windows — Complete Guide

-Learn Tokens & Context Windows — Complete Guide in our free Prompt Engineering Tutorial series.
-Step-by-step explanations, examples, and interview tips on Toolliyo Academy.
+Tokens & Context Windows — Complete Guide: free step-by-step lesson with examples, common mistakes, and interview tips — part of Prompt Engineering Tutorial on Toolliyo Academy.

 Introduction

-Tokens & Context Windows — Complete Guide is essential for developers and architects building PromptVerse Enterprise AI Platform — Toolliyo's 100-article Prompt Engineering master path covering system prompts, few-shot, chain-of-thought, ReAct, structured JSON, RAG, agents, prompt security, token optimization, and enterprise projects.
-Every article includes prompt flow diagrams, token/context diagrams, RAG prompt patterns, security guardrails, cost optimization, and minimum 2 ultra-detailed enterprise prompt examples (support copilots, coding assistants, content generation, HR analyzers, research RAG, secure prompt pipelines).
+Tokens & Context Windows — Complete Guide is essential for developers building PromptVerse Enterprise AI Platform — Toolliyo's 100-article Prompt Engineering master path covering system prompts, few-shot, chain-of-thought, ReAct, structured JSON, RAG, agents, prompt security, token optimization, and enterprise projects.
+Every article includes prompt flow diagrams, token/context guidance, RAG patterns, security guardrails, and minimum two enterprise prompt examples.

-In Indian IT and product companies (TCS, Infosys, Freshworks, Zerodha, TCS product teams), interviewers expect tokens & context windows tied to customer support copilots, fraud detection, RAG search, and governed agent automation — not toy chatbots without grounding.
-This article delivers two mandatory enterprise examples on AI Agents.
+In Indian IT and product companies (TCS, Infosys, Freshworks, Zerodha), interviewers expect tokens & context windows tied to support copilots, coding assistants, content pipelines, and secure prompt design — not vague ChatGPT copy-paste.
+This article delivers production depth on AI Agents (Prompt Foundations).

 After this article you will

-• Explain Tokens & Context Windows in plain English and in prompt design and LLM orchestration terms
+- Explain Tokens & Context Windows in plain English and in prompt design / LLM orchestration terms

-• Answer fresher, mid-level, and senior prompt engineering and LLM application interview questions confidently
+- Answer fresher, mid-level, and senior prompt engineering interview questions confidently

-• Connect this lesson to Article 4 and the 100-article Prompt Engineering roadmap
+- Connect this lesson to Article 4 and the 100-article roadmap

 Prerequisites